Home » PowerShell » PowerShell – How to add newline to string or variable?

 PowerShell new line in string output

-Use `n to add newline in string output in PowerShell.
-The below example shows how to use PowerShell new line `n in string output.
+Use `n to add a new line in string output in PowerShell.
+The below example shows how to add a new line in PowerShell using the special character `n.

 PS C:\>"Welcome to Shell Geek `nIts all about PowerShell"